MicrosoftDocs/winrt-api/windows.ui.xaml.media.animation/dragitemthemeanimation.md

     protected override void OnPointerPressed(PointerRoutedEventArgs e)
     {
-        // Go to the Dragging state, which will start the DragItemThemeAnimation VisualStateManager.GoToState(this, "Dragging", true);
+        // Go to the Dragging state, which will start the DragItemThemeAnimation.
+        VisualStateManager.GoToState(this, "Dragging", true);
     }